 Transportation and infrastructure

 In the areas where it is appropriate, public transport should always be a strong alternative to private cars.
 In more sparsely populated areas with long distances, cars will continue to play an important role.
 It is therefore important that these cars are environmentally friendly.
-Carpooling should be encouraged and it should be facilitated to make it easier and more available.
+Carpooling should be encouraged, and it should be facilitated to make it easier and more available.

 The interest in the Arctic area is increasing on a global level.
 The Arctic has many possibilities, but environmental damage in the area affect multiple parties.
 Not only does the degradation of the area affect its unique wildlife, it also affects the four million people which inhabit the area.
 Of the human inhabitants, ten percent are indigenous.
 The Arctic question is not limited by national borders and therefore calls for international solutions.
+The population of the Arctic region should have a part in the decision making when it affects them.

 Human rights in the Arctic region

 A Nordic priority must be to preserve the rights and traditions of indigenous people by implementing the Guiding Principles on Business and Human Rights by the United Nations, along with the guidelines set up by OECD.
+All Nordic countries who have not yet ratified the ILO 169 Convention should do so.